Spanish, Portuguese & Latin American Studies (Hispanic Studies) PhD

 Find out more about our language requirements:

-There are a number of scholarship schemes available to eligible candidates on this PhD programme, including awards from the Arts and Humanities Research Council.
+There are a number of other scholarship schemes available to eligible candidates on this PhD programme, including awards from the Arts and Humanities Research Council.

 Please be advised that many scholarships have more than one application stage, and early deadlines.